ajeetraina/dhi-sample-demos/rust/guides/rust.md

 ### Permissions

-By default image variants intended for runtime, run as the nonroot user.
+Runtime image variants run as the nonroot user.
 Ensure that necessary files and directories are accessible to that user.
 You may need to copy files to different directories or change permissions so your application running as a nonroot user can access them.

 ### Privileged ports

 Non-dev hardened images run as a nonroot user by default.
 As a result, applications in these images can't bind to privileged ports (below 1024) when running in Kubernetes or in Docker Engine versions older than 20.10.
 Configure your Rust applications to listen on ports 8000, 8080, or other ports above 1024.

 ### Entry point